MahnazHabibi/Drug-repurposing/Read_me.txt

 Each row refers to one protein interaction pair.
 =============
-Please organize your input#2 file in the following format:
+Please prepare your input#2 file in the following format:

 protein#1
 ---